dmitric/studio/README.md

 ### Frames

-You can add and remove frames to the studio system via a simple interface in the browse.
+You can add and remove frames to the studio system via a simple interface in the browser.

 ## How to install and run